AyenGee/Dev-Soc-AI-Hackathon/README.md

 # Dev-Soc-AI-Hackathon
-Using AI to solve problems, not just a Chat Box
+Using AI to solve problems, not just a Chat Bot

 AI Hackathon Idea AI Solution for Start-Up to Major Factory Operations and Trade Management